LaupWing/endavour/README.md

 *  Very different from Nextjs 12
 *  It is new.
 So therefore there are bound to be some unexpected errors.
 (Which I encountered)
 *  Learning curve, because of the concept of server components

+### Api
+You may have noticed that there is also a Laravel API directory containing a Laravel API project.
+This project is not finished, because of the time constrained.

+Although this project is not finished, I can provide you with an example of how I would have created the relationships for the data from the Rijksoverheid API response.